 Macro-Level View: Employee Engagement and Mentoring Proves Valuable within the Fortune 500

-In our 2023 Mentoring Impact Report, we looked at how mentoring plays at the mentoring landscape as it relates to the US Fortune 500.
-Within that cohort we found that:
+In our 2024 Mentoring Impact Report, we looked at how mentoring plays in the mentoring landscape as it relates to the US Fortune 500.
+Within that cohort, we found:

-Obvioiusly, we’re not claiming that mentoring programs are the single source of better retention among Fortune 500 companies that have them.
-But they’re a critical pillar in the DNA of organizations that have discovered something special: supporting employee growth with structured engagement programs leads to better employee retention.
+Obviously, we’re not claiming that mentoring programs are the single source of better retention among Fortune 500 companies that have them.
+But they’re a critical pillar in the DNA of organizations that have discovered something special: supporting employee growth with structured employee engagement programs leads to better employee retention.

 Micro-Level View: MentorcliQ Clients See Retention Improvements